MrShoopa/Canvas-2-GTasks/README.md

 Canvas API key can be obtained from your Canvas account settings page.

 Extras:

--To sync every assignment, in 'canvas2gtasks.py', rewrite the first "False" in get_upcoming_assignments to "True".
+- To sync every assignment, in 'canvas2gtasks.py', rewrite the first "False" in get_upcoming_assignments to "True".
 (Be prepared for a spaghetti list!)